Everything you should know about Microsoft Power Platform in 2023

-1. It facilitates creating Data-driven and device-agnostic apps
+1. It facilitates the creation of Data-driven and device-agnostic apps

 2. With CDS and built-in connectors, integrations are seamless and easy.

-3. Azure cloud brings all your apps on the powerful cloud platform for stability, security, and scalability.
+3. Azure Cloud brings all your apps to the powerful cloud platform for stability, security, and scalability.

 4. Power BI brings business agility by enabling stakeholders to quickly analyze business data.
 Power Apps provide point solutions for many manually performed processes and Power Automate builds the connectivity to get the data from its point of origination to the point of action.